Toys / Teddy Bear

 and usually fit the Funny Animal

 trope; they do not look human, but they have two arms and two legs (whereas real bears have four legs), and would walk on two feet, though they are often posed sitting.
 Teddy bears have eyes, nose and mouth almost like a human; but their bear ears are on top of their head.
 On the bear's behind, there might be a small tail.
-Teddy bears wear fur; brown is the usual generic bear color, but some bears are other colors.
+Teddy bears have fur; brown is the usual generic bear color, but some bears are other colors.
 Some bears have a small amount of hair (of whatever color) between their ears.
 Some bears wear a shirt.

 Teddy bears provide examples of: